Updated July 3, 2023

 Introduction to Linux Date

-In the Linux ecosystem, the date is used to print or display the current date and system time zone.
+In the Linux ecosystem, the date prints or displays the current date and system time zone.
 With the help of the date command, we can print the date and time in a different format.
-The date commands provide the liberty to print the past and future dates also.
-The date command utility was written by David MacKenzie.
+The date commands provide the liberty to print past and future dates also.
+David MacKenzie wrote the date command utility.

 Syntax of Date Command: